Why DNA-Evolutions' TourOptimizer - Special Features

 A full explanation of our PND-Module can be found here.

 In the following example, we look at a manufacturing-planning PND task.
 A bakery company has two production sites for bread (Bakery Aachen and Bakery Cologne).
-These two production sites are located in different cities, and each of them has one employee (a Resource) to supply Supermarkets/Stores (Nodes) with pallets of bread.
+These two production sites are located in different cities, and each of them has one employee (a Resource) to supply Supermarkets/Stores (Nodes) with trays of bread.
 In general, each production site is allowed to provide each Store.
-However, a Resource's truck can load a maximum of 20 bread pallets.
+However, a Resource's truck can load a maximum of 20 bread trays .
 "Figure - PND 1" shows an illustration of this setup.

 Figure - PND 1